FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: The proposed FairSHAP and its theoretical foundation

 \subsection{Framework of FairSHAP}

-To address this problem, we propose {FairSHAP}, a pre-processing method that enhances individual fairness by identifying fairness-critical positions in the training set using Shapley values, followed by targeted data augmentation.
-The method aims to reduce individual fairness measure \gls{dr} as a primary objective, while also leading to reduction in group fairness measures such as \gls{dp} and \gls{eo}.
+To address this problem, we propose FairSHAP, a pre-processing method that enhances individual fairness by identifying fairness-critical positions in the training set using Shapley values, followed by targeted data augmentation.
+The method aims to reduce the individual fairness measure \gls{dr} as a primary objective, while also leading to reductions in group fairness measures such as \gls{dp} and \gls{eo}.
+Unlike generic data preprocessing approaches that operate without any model information, our method consults the model once at the beginning to obtain prior knowledge about fairness-critical features.
+Importantly, this single interaction does not modify the model itself; it only guides the preprocessing step to produce a minimally modified dataset.
+After this preprocessing stage, the model will be subsequently trained on adjusted new dataset, ensuring that FairSHAP remains a data-level intervention rather than a model-level modification.
+Therefore, we regard FairSHAP as belonging to the preprocessing approaches.\footnote{Feature engineering is standard preprocessing in traditional ML, even when guided by model feedback.
+Thus, using model information at the preprocessing stage does not contradict the notion of preprocessing.}

-FairSHAP consists of two interconnected components, which is represented in Figure~\ref{fig:overall}.
+FairSHAP consists of two interconnected components, which is presented in Figure~\ref{fig:overall}.
 The left-hand side of the illustration corresponds to the first component, while the right-hand side depicts the second component.
 These components work together to identify and mitigate bias in the training data.
 Below, we describe each component in detail:

-\textit{(1)} On the left side of the figure, the process begins by dividing the training set into two groups based on the sensitive attribute (e.g., gender, race, etc.).
+\textit{(1)} On the left side of the figure, the process begins by dividing the training set into two groups (privileged group and unprivileged group) based on the sensitive attribute (e.g., gender, race, etc.).
 To ensure a precise mapping relationship between the two groups, a nearest neighbor matching procedure is applied.
 This step aligns instances from one group with similar instances in the other group, creating matched pairs that facilitate a more equitable analysis.
 This alignment is visually emphasized in the left portion of the figure, highlighting the pairing process.